 We only collect information about you if we have a reason to do so.

-• Communications With Us: You may also provide us information when you respond to surveys or post a comment.
+- Communications with us: You may also provide us information when you respond to a Transparency Draft, or a survey.

 We may also get information about you from other sources.